walkerjameschris/particular/README.md

 | 2 | The starting y position of a particle (0-720) | `322.12` |
 | 3 | The index of a linked particle (-1 for no links) | `2` |
 | 4 | Whether the particle should be fixed in one place (0 or 1) | `0` |

-> [!TIP]
-> If you want the first to particles to be linked, put -1 in the first
-> row and 0 in the second row in column 3.

 `./particular ../spec/fluid.csv --pass --pass`